 - Xero offers the ability to import payroll payment batches directly into internet banking ready to go out for regular pay runs, saving double entry of information and reducing the potential for errors in transposing data.

-– Pay slips and payment summaries become easy as Xero produces them with the click of a mouse.
-You can even copy the payment summaries to disk or USB and send directly to the Taxation Office with ease, making a much disliked task simple.
+- Payslips and payment summaries become easy as Xero produces them with the click of a mouse.
+You can even copy the payment summaries to disk or USB and send them directly to the Taxation Office with ease, making a much-disliked task simple.

 Creating invoices is easy in Xero, and the program has the capability to track receivables and produce customer statements along with other reports.
 Xero also has multi-currency options for those trading internationally, making currency conversions simple and reducing the workload for businesses that frequently buy or sell from overseas.
 Xero can also export invoices created for clients who also use Xero and automatically enters the invoice data into their file to await approval for payment.
 This reduces the risk of invoices being overlooked or being paid late due to not being entered into the client’s accounting systems.

-Xero produces most standard reports easily, giving the viewer a realistic real time impression as to the state of the business.
+Xero produces most standard reports easily, giving the viewer a realistic real-time impression of the state of the business.
 We have found, however, that the reporting capabilities in Xero are still very basic and do not really offer the ability to customise reports to suit beyond changing the dates.
-One way to bypass this limitation is through exporting the report to Microsoft Excel to manipulate the data.
-One great feature that Xero do have is the ability to publish reports so regardless of changes made to the Xero file you can look back at a later date and view the report as it was originally published.
+One way to bypass this limitation is by exporting the report to Microsoft Excel to manipulate the data.
+One great feature that Xero does have is the ability to publish reports so regardless of changes made to the Xero file you can look back at a later date and view the report as it was originally published.